 The increase in human population and industrial activity is compromising the availability of non-renewable carbon resources.
 Moreover, human activity is generating massive greenhouse gas (GHG) emissions to the atmosphere along with large amount of solid waste and wastewaters that are difficult to manage.
 Waste accumulation and GHG emissions are having a pernicious impact on the environment and promoting climate change.
 In this context, multiple efforts are being carried out by different research centres and companies to develop new green technologies for carbon capture and its conversion into bioproducts, contributing to a circular economy in addition and bringing additional beneficial effect to the environment.
 The aim of this Blending Intensive Programme (BIP) Course entitled “Biological Carbon Capture Technologies” is providing an interdisciplinary overview (microbiology, process engineering, modelling) about biotechnologies for carbon capture and its possible applications.
 These concepts will be comprehensively presented and discussed in this BIP course in order to set the new horizon for a carbon neutral circular carbon economy.

-The course will be divided into seven modules:
+The course will be divided into six modules:

 Module 2.
 Anaerobic microbial cultivation and catalysis for conversion of C1 substrates

 Module 3.
-Purple phototrophic bacteria for carbon capture and recycling
+Photosynthetic bioprocesses for carbon capture and recycling

 Participating Institutions

-This Blended Intensive Program is composed of 12 international institutions the Institute of Sustainable Processes from the University of Valladolid, Universidade Nova de Lisboa, Laboratoire de Biotechnologie de l’Environnement from INRAE, Wageningen University and Research, University of Gent, Politecnico di Milano, University of Salerno, Cyprus University of Technology, University of Minho, University of Algarve, University of Stavanger and Linköping University.
+This Blended Intensive Program is composed of 12 international institutions the Institute of Sustainable Processes from the University of Valladolid, Laboratoire de Biotechnologie de l’Environnement from INRAE, Wageningen University and Research, Ghent University, Politecnico di Milano, University of Salerno, Cyprus University of Technology, University of Stavanger, University of Antwerp, Rey Juan Carlos University, University College Cork and Università degli Studi di Napoli «Federico II”.